by Theresa Welsh

 Detroit is full of empty places that used to be neighborhoods.
 Where once people lived in modest houses built close together, now there are wrecked houses and vacant lots.
 By the city's own count, Detroit has around 30,000 abandoned houses!
 The number of buildings that are vacant is even higher.
 Mayor Dave Bing, appearing on a local TV show on March 7, 2010, stated that the city had 70,000 buildings that should be taken down and he was looking for federal money to pay for the demolition costs.
-Since then, Detroit has elected a new mayor, Mike Duggan, who has been a strong advocate for using the power of local government to seize abandoned buildings and quickly finding buyers or removing those that can't be reclaimed.
+In 2013, Detroit elected a new mayor, Mike Duggan, a strong advocate for using the power of local government to seize abandoned buildings and quickly find buyers and only removing those that can't be reclaimed.

 Detroit's problem is compounded by the city's large geographical size: 143 square miles, an area so large you could fit Manhatten, Boston, and San Francisco within its border and still have room to spare.
 Houses still standing are often surrounded by vacant lots, reflecting the large number of houses that have already been demolished.
 I read somewhere that Detroit has more demolition companies than any other big city.
 One estimate stated there are already over 100,000 vacant lots, but demolishing more will mean there will be even more, a city with acres and acres of empty land.